North West of England - National FP Recruitment

 Amending UoA (Foundation School) Preferences on Oriel

-Applicants will be able to amend their UoA (foundation school) preferences after the close of the national application window on 20 September 2022 until the time and date stated above.
+Applicants will be able to amend their UoA (foundation school) preferences after the close of the national application window until the time and date stated in the Foundation Programme Handbook.
 Oriel will lock at 12:00 and further changes to preferences after this time will not be possible.
 Applicants will not be given a reminder to advise them that this is the closing date for any changes.
 If either applicant in a linked pairing chooses to amend their preferences after the closing date for applications, the link will be broken.

 We advise applicants to plan accordingly to ensure they submit their UoA preferences well in advance of the closure.
 Applicants contacting us regarding any such incidences having missed the deadline will be advised that no further action can be made to their application.